gocom/danpu/README.md

 Danpu - MySQL dump tool for PHP
 =========

+This branch contains a PHP 5.2 compatible legacy version of the library.
+See 2.0.0+ and the [master](https://github.com/gocom/danpu) branch for the up to date codebase.

 Danpu is a dependency-free, cross-platform, portable PHP library for backing up MySQL databases.
 It has no hard dependencies, and is fit for use in restricted, shared-hosting environments.
 It requires nothing more than access to your database, PDO and a directory it can write the backup to.
 The script is optimized and has low memory-footprint, allowing it to handle even larger databases.

 Installing